 A blend of exchange synthetic substances will void the GM support, will corrupt coolant uprightness, and perhaps harm the coolant arrangement of your GM vehicle.
 Dex-Cool is orange so it is in no way mistaken for conventional green shaded coolant.
 Blending green coolant will decrease the adequacy of Dex-Cool from 5 years/150,000 miles down to just 2 years/30,000 miles.

 Buy DexCool to finish off your universal antifreeze.
 Privately owned businesses sell Dex-Cool including Shell and Prestone.
 Assess a coolant meets GM’s Dex-Cool GM6277M specs, which ought to be marked on the side of the bottle.

 Utilize a coolant exchanger to supplant your Dex-Cool coolant.
 GM suggests coolant exchangers as the correct strategy to trade the old Dex-Cool antifreeze in your vehicle with universal antifreeze.
 Most car fix shops will have the option to deal with this administration for you, and handle the removal of the old coolant.

 Yes.
-But make sure when you take your vehicle to a shop and have the universal antifreeze depleted completely on the off chance that you have blended in different coolants.
+But make sure when you take your vehicle to a shop, have the universal antifreeze depleted completely on the off chance that you have blended in different coolants.
 Non-DexCool coolants will cause Dex-Cool to gel and become muck, which will prompt an assortment of motor issues.

 The universal antifreeze synthetically responds and structures as a gel as opposed to a fluid.
 The universal antifreeze quits coursing through the framework, stops up coolant paths and water coats, radiators, and warmer centers.